TrilliantHealth/trilliant-data-science/libs/mops/docs/paths.md

 Path will transfer its bytes to the orchestrator as a temporary file.

-Both of these actions happen automatically across `use_runner` function invocations using the `AdlsPickleRunner`, without further changes to the code.
+Both of these actions happen automatically across `use_runner` function invocations using the `MemoizingPicklingRunner`, without further changes to the code.
 And within a given `pipeline_id`, a unique set of local bytes referenced by a `Path` will only be transferred up to remote workers a single time.

 Your Python code simply deals with these Paths like normal. **However**, if you want `Path`s transferred back to an orchestrator to live in a particular directory, you'll have to write the code on the